Reading Time: 8 minutes

 Ship a Car by Train: Cost Effective and Green

 Although many auto transportation companies offer overland or road freight auto transportation, it can be quite cost-effective to ship a car by train.
-In most cases, this type of auto transportation will still make use of a car carrier truck along the way – this is known as door-to-door transport.
+In most cases, this type of auto shippers will still make use of a car carrier truck along the way – this is known as door-to-door transport.
 For instance, the truck may collect your car from its current location and transport it to the train terminal.
 It may also take it from the end terminal to its destination.
 If your auto transportation company offers rail transport services, it should also accommodate your overland transportation and short term storage, if that’s required.

 Shipping by train is not only more fuel efficient, but trains also have a good MPG rating.
 They stop less and use less fuel, which in turn result in fewer greenhouse gas emissions.